If you missed our introduction to crowdfunding and still need to create a campaign, please click through to this guide.

 Accompany your BackaBuddy crowdfunding campaign link with a short personalized message to introduce your fundraiser.
-We recommend sending an instant message ie) Whatsapp, Facebook message, email or SMS to close family and friends, extended family, neighbours, co-workers and social groups to get started.
+We recommend sending a Whatsapp, Facebook message, email or SMS to close family and friends, extended family, neighbours, co-workers, social groups or sportsclub to get started.

 See this example of a message you could send: